Pepper Plant Leaves Curling – Why And How To Treat

 Of the many potential causes, there are 5 that are most likely to be causing pepper leaf curl.
 Each has a slightly different presentation of the problem, so try to diagnose your issue and treat accordingly.

-Leaves curling is a sign of stress in your plant, and it can usually be remedied with some simple adjustment to your plant care routine.
+Leaves curling is often a sign of stress in your plant, and it can usually be fixed by making simple adjustments.
 Whether you’re growing in containers, indoors, or in the ground, leaf curl can impact your plants.

 1. Overwatering

-The most common reason pepper plants become overwatered is poor drainage.
-In pots, make sure to remove the bottom saucer to allow excess water to flow out of the drainage holes.
-If your pot does not have drainage holes, either drill holes in the bottom, or transplant into another container all together.
+The most common reason pepper plants become “overwatered” is actually poor drainage.
+If your containers do not have drainage holes, either drill holes in the bottom, or transplant into different containers that have drainage.

 The solution: Water only when the soil is adequately dry.
-You can know that the soil is dry enough to water by feeling the soil 1-2″ below the surface, or by lifting the pot to feel the plant’s weight.
+You can check the soil by digging down 1-2″ below the surface, or by lifting potted plants to feel their weight.

 Learn more about watering pepper plants in our article here.